Make a date with History

 Smoking is prohibited as by ordinance of the City of Crawfordsville.

-Please make the museum director aware of any special needs that may be required during the event so that staff can accommodate any logistics associated with those needs.
+Please make the museum director aware of any special needs required during the event so that staff can accommodate any logistics associated with those needs.

 - This amount is due fourteen (14) days prior to the event.
 The fee will be refunded 4-6 weeks after the event, provided there is no damage to the property resulting from client activity.